 - 1. Locate the tnsnames.ora file in Oracle's network/admin sub-folder of the Oracle installation folder on your Spotlight client. - 2.
-Edit thsnames.ora so that the TNSNAMES entry for the target ASM instance contains the option (UR = A).
+Edit the target ASM instance contains the option (UR = A).

 We are more than just a name